ideal-lab5/Grants-Program/applications/etf_aura.md

 For simplicity, our network will use Aura for consensus.
 In the future, we intend to migrate to [Sassafrass](https://eprint.iacr.org/2023/031.pdf).
 For now, we assume that there is a static set of validators defined on network genesis.
 In Aura, each validator defined in the validator set authors a block in sequential (round robin) order.
 We will create a fork of Aura, wherein blocks are sealed using identity based signatures using nugget BLS a Waters IBE, as per [this comment](https://github.com/w3f/Grants-Program/pull/1660#issuecomment-1563616111).
 Though we will not be taking advantage of many properties of nugget BLS that make it beneficial, our future plans include functionality which will, so we opt to just use it from the start.

-Let $A = \{A_1, ..., A_n\}$ be the well defined set of authorites in the chain spec.
+More concretely, let $A = \{A_1, ..., A_n\}$ be the well defined set of authorites in the chain spec.
 For now, we'll assume that this set is static.
 In Aura slots are divided into discrete slots of $t$ seconds each.
 For any slot $s$, the winner of the slot is determined by $A[s\;\%\;|A|]$, where $A$ is the set of authorities defined on genesis.
-For now, we assume that each slot has a unique winner among the set of validators.
+Note that this implies, in most cases, that a validator will author many blocks during an epoch.

 - **Identity Based Encryption**
 The IBE scheme we use is the [Waters IBE](https://eprint.iacr.org/2004/180.pdf).
 We use this to assign a unique role to each slot, which is derived from the slot winner's identity, slot number, and epoch.

 ---
+We provide an overview of how the IBC can be used in the context of a PoA blockchain.

 - **Genesis/Setup**

   1.  (standard stuff) Each validator generates a private key and public key for the underlying signature scheme of the blockchain.
 Theoretically this could be implemented on any scheme, but we use BLS12-381.
-Each $A_i \in A$ generates some $<sk_i, pk_i>$, storing the secret key $sk_i$ securely (in their [keystore](https://paritytech.github.io/substrate/master/sp_keystore/trait.Keystore.html)), with the public keys used to define the initial validators.
+Each $A_i \in A$ generates keys $(sk_i, pk_i)$, storing the secret key $sk_i$ securely (in their [keystore](https://paritytech.github.io/substrate/master/sp_keystore/trait.Keystore.html)), with the public keys used to define the initial validators.

   2. We define system parameters on genesis:
     - a randomly chosen $\alpha \in \mathbb{Z}_p$ (output of VRF?).
 For now, we will assume that this value is static and only defined on genesis.